-Extending Time for Filing Objections to Discharge in Bankruptcy
+Bankruptcy Filing in Georgia: Extending Time for Filing Discharge Objections

-DEBTOR’S RESPONSE IN OPPOSITION TO CREDITOR’S MOTION TO EXTEND TIME TO OBJECT TO DISCHARGE IN BANKRUPTCY
+BANKRUPTCY FILING IN GEORGIA: A DEBTOR’S OPPOSITION TO CREDITOR’S MOTION TO EXTEND TIME TO OBJECT TO DISCHARGE

 COMES NOW, DEBTOR, and, by and through her undersigned counsel, files this her Response in Opposition to CREDITOR’S (hereinafter referred to as “Movant”) Motion to Extend Time to Object to Dischargeability and shows this Honorable Court the following: